cperrin88/docker-studip/README.md

 # Docker StudIP

-This project aims to brint [StudIP](http://www.studip.de) to Docker
+This project aims to bring [StudIP](http://www.studip.de) to Docker